-GER occurs in almost all infants, manifesting as wet burps after feeding.
-Incidence of GER increases between 2 mo and 6 mo of age (likely due to an increased volume of liquid at each feeding) and then starts to decrease after 7 mo.
-GER resolves in about 85% of infants by 12 mo and in 95% by 18 mo.
-GERD is much less common.
+Gastroesophageal reflux occurs in almost all infants, manifesting as wet burps after feeding and/or spit-ups (the non-forceful return of milk or gastric contents to the esophagus, pharynx, and mouth).
+The incidence of gastroesophageal reflux increases between 2 months and 6 months of age (likely due to an increased volume of liquid at each feeding) and then starts to decrease after 7 months.
+Gastroesophageal reflux resolves in about 85% of infants by 12 months and in 95% by 18 months.
+Gastroesophageal reflux disease (GERD), ie, reflux that causes complications, is much less common.

 Complications of GERD are due mainly to irritation caused by stomach acid and to caloric deficit caused by the frequent regurgitation of food.

 Stomach acid may irritate the esophagus, pharynx, larynx, and, if aspiration occurs, the airways.
 Esophageal irritation may decrease food intake as infants learn to avoid reflux by eating less.
 Significant esophageal irritation (esophagitis Eosinophilic Esophagitis Eosinophilic esophagitis is a chronic immune-mediated disease of the esophagus resulting in eosinophil-predominant inflammation of the esophagus; it can cause reflux-like symptoms, dysphagia... read more ) may cause mild, chronic blood loss and lead to esophageal stricture and food refusal.
 Laryngeal and airway irritation may cause respiratory symptoms such as tachypnea, wheezing, or stridor.
 Aspiration may cause recurrent pneumonia.

 Caregivers often refer to this spitting up as vomiting, but it is not actually vomiting because it is not due to gastric peristaltic contractions.
 The spit-ups appear effortless and not particularly forceful.